Revision Rhinoplasty Before & After

 As a facial plastic surgeon experienced in rhinoplasty, Dr. Westreich regularly performs revision rhinoplasty on patients that have had a previous nasal operation and are not satisfied with the outcome.
 During your consultation, Dr. Westreich will review the best options for your individual case to achieve a more refined nasal shape based on your personal specifications.
 When coming to see Dr. Westreich for a revision rhinoplasty consultation, it is suggested that you bring documentation (operative reports or before-after photos) from your previous surgery for his reference.

-Revision Rhinoplasty FAQs
+Revision Rhinoplasty FAQ

 What is revision rhinoplasty?